 Wireless range extender, also known as a wireless repeater or a Wi-Fi expander, can help boost your signal.

 Range extenders pick up the existing Wi-Fi signal from your wireless router and rebroadcast it.
-This helps dead zones in your home to receive a wireless signal.
+Dead zones in your home will receive a wireless signal.

 If you still need help with setting up your Wi-Fi, call me at 863-582-2596 or contact me by clicking below.